zeljkooc/iep-investment-fund/README.md

 * `POST /decision`
 * `GET /report`

-## Blockchain Voting

-Investment decisions can be submitted for employee voting through Ethereum smart contracts.

-The voting contract:

-* Allows only predefined Ethereum addresses to vote.
-* Allows each voter to vote only once.
-* Supports approval and rejection votes.
-* Requires an odd number of voters.
-* Ends voting when a majority is reached.

-Ganache is used as the local Ethereum blockchain simulator.

 ## Deployment

 The complete system is containerized using Docker and can be deployed using Kubernetes.